EMC China Lab

 EN 55024 establishes the necessary levels of intrinsic immunity to ensure that equipment operates as intended in its environment.
 The standard specifies test requirements based on a per-port approach, where ports are defined and described within the standard.
 These ports include the entire enclosure, DC power ports, AC power ports, earth connections, signal ports, and telecommunication ports.

 Compliance with this standard can serve as partial presumption of conformity with the European EMC Directive 2004/108/EC.
 Most products also require assessment under the companion emission standard EN 55022 to measure spurious signal levels emitted by the ITE.
-Additionally, devices powered by AC mains may require further testing for power line harmonics and flicker.
+Additionally, devices poweRED by AC mains may require further testing for power line harmonics and flicker.

 Other documents referenced in EN 55024 include: